EBB2675/schema-studio/REPO_GUIDE.md

 - Branch diff highlights: 🟩 Added, 🟨 Changed, 🟥 Removed (edges dashed red; quantity deltas are included).

 **Custom edit model (important for agents):**
-- Backend persists no custom state; it injects synthetic classes/quantities into the returned graph.
+- Backend persists no custom state; it injects synthetic classes/quantities into the returned graph (works the same across any configured schema repo).
 - Custom classes: `POST /schema/custom-class` with `relation` (`inherits` | `hasSubSection`), always assigns id `{package}.{name}`; adds parent edge if provided.
 - Custom quantities: `POST /schema/custom-quantity` with `class_name` (label), optional `parent_name`/`parent_relation` to reattach parent edge if the class must be materialized server-side.
 - Frontend keeps an audit trail and replays all prior edits onto each fresh server graph so earlier custom edges don’t disappear when adding new ones.